https://www.usmedia.nl/

 Overall, CUE is a powerful language that can be used for a variety of tasks.
 It is simple to use and has a number of features that make it stand out from other languages.

-CUE contacted Us to help create a new website for cuelang.org and to develop solutions for displaying their content (documentation, blogs, etc.) in a way that is understandable to their target audience and makes their documentation easy to find.
+CUE contacted us. to help create a new website for cuelang.org and to develop solutions for displaying their content (documentation, blogs, etc.) in a way that is understandable to their target audience and makes their documentation easy to find.
 We also helped redesign the CUE playground, where developers can experiment with the CUE language.

 screenshots of CUE website showing an example of a documentation page and the search results page